gsegurapa/zat/slims/README.md

 This is the latest incarnation of the oldest running private chat room on the web.
 It is written almost entirely in JavaScript, with just a few small server utilities in PHP.
 The data is stored in Firebase.
+See https://www.firebase.com

 Fine Uploader
 =============

 Uses Fine Uploader to allow drag and drop file uploading.
 See http://fineuploader.com